CDPTechnologies/JavascriptCDPLoggerClient/README.md

 # CDP Logger Client

+# CDP Logger Client

-A JavaScript client for interacting with CDP Logger or LogServer via WebSocket.
+A JavaScript client for reading historic data from systems created with the CDP Studio development platform.
+For more information about CDP Studio, see https://cdpstudio.com/.
+For more information about CDP Logger, see https://cdpstudio.com/manual/cdp/cdplogger/cdplogger-index.html.

 This client allows you to:
-- Connect to a CDP Logger or LogServer
+- Connect to a CDP Logger or LogServer component
 - Request logged nodes and their metadata
 - Retrieve data points for specific nodes
 - Query events from the logger